oelarnes/ocl-app/README.md

 # ocl-app

 *ocl-app* is a fork of the *dr4ft* project, described below, for the purposes of the Online Cube League.
+Much of the set-drafting capability has been stripped out to simplify maintenance and extension.
 <br>
 *ocl-app* depends on *ocl-data*, and requires a file `ocl.ini` in the config directory which will specify database environments and sheets links, as well as a google-auth folder containing credentials to pull/push from sheets.
 Contact Joel to discuss this access or building ocl-app without it.